vsillan/game-server-programming-course/assignments/assignment_2.md

 Register ``PlayersProcessor`` and ``InMemoryRepository`` to the DI-container in ``Startup.cs`` - ``ConfigureServices`` using extension methods.

-Register the InMemoryRepository as IRepository into the dependency injection container to enable changing the implementation later on when we start using MongoDB as the database.
+Registering the ``InMemoryRepository`` as ``IRepository`` into the dependency injection container enables changing the implementation later on when we start using ``MongoDB`` as the database.

 ---

 ## 6. Test

-Use a tool such as PostMan to test that the requests to all endpoints are processed succesfully.
+Use a tool such as ``PostMan`` to test that the requests to all endpoints are processed succesfully.